eArmada8/kuro_dlc_tool/README.md

 ### p3a_archive.py and p3a_extract.py

 Can be used in place of p3a_tool.exe to archive folders into p3a format or to extract p3a archives.
 Drag a folder onto p3a_archive.py to create a .p3a archive.
-Drag a .p3a archive to extract all files into a folder with the same name as the .p3a archive (minus the extension).
+Drag a .p3a archive onto p3a_extract.py to extract all files into a folder with the same name as the .p3a archive (minus the extension).

 *Command line options for `p3a_archive.py`:*
 `-a, --output_name OUTPUT_NAME`: Name of output p3a file (optional)